Valentine’s Day Toss-up: Something old, something new

 Happy Valentine’s Day reading!

-- Posted in: Book Responses
+- Posted in: Getting the Word Out

 - Tagged: Anne Tyler, book review, Christian books, Christian romance, contemporary romance novels, Elizabeth White, Fair Game, Falling for June, Georgette Heyer, Love Letter, Rachel Hauck, recommended books, Regency romance, Romance novels, Ryan Winfield, sweet romance, The Grand Sophy, Valentine's Day, Vinegar Girl, wholesome reading, wholesome romance